eindiran/eindiran.github.io/_posts/2019-10-31-a-history-of-π-approximations-with-bc-1.markdown

 4938271604938271604938271604938271
 ```

-This is an error of less than 1%, is accurate to one decimal place _and_ it set the accuracy record until 250 BC.
+This result has an error of less than 1%, is accurate to one decimal place _and_ it set the accuracy record until 250 BC.
 Not too shabby!

 ### Approximation 2: $$\frac{223}{71} < \pi < \frac{22}{7}$$